afeld/python-public-policy/index.md

 - Teaches you how to work with open data
 - Optimizes for minimal setup

-All the lectures and assignment templates are in this repository, so you _could_ go through them on your own.
+All the lectures and assignment templates are available for download through this site, so you _could_ go through them on your own.
 The benefits of enrolling are:

 - Additional content
-  - You get access to lectures, which includes commentary that isn't in this repository
+  - You get access to lectures, which includes commentary that isn't available here
   - You get access to assignment solutions
 - Support
   - There is an instructor to answer questions, both during and between lectures
+  - You get feedback on your assignments
   - You have peers you can work with
 - You invest money and are expected to show up to class and turn in assignments on time, which [makes it far more likely you will complete it](https://mashable.com/2014/12/16/warning-college-may-be-a-waste-of-your-time-and-money/)